ckjpdx/mvinn/README.md

 A website that once served as the Mountain View Inn's company website.

 ## Purpose
-Allow customers to navigate info about the inn, few pictures and local venues, and reserve a room via redirect to SuperInn.
+Allow customers to navigate info about the inn, view pictures and local venues, and reserve a room via redirect to SuperInn.

 ## Tech Used
 HTML, CSS